 A term you’re likely to see come up as you take a deeper dive into requirements for surrogates is “BMI,” or “body mass index.”
 With so much information at hand, questions are bound to arise such as: “What exactly IS a BMI?
 Is my BMI normal?
-Is BMI really a REQUIREMENT for surrogates, or just a guideline?”
+Is BMI really a requirement for becoming a surrogate, or just a guideline?”
 The importance of BMI, how to calculate your own, and why it is essential for surrogates to fall within a specific BMI range are all key pieces of knowledge to have in mind as you begin your surrogacy journey.

 Simply put, BMI, or body mass index, is a measurement that represents a relationship between a person’s height and weight.
 It is calculated by dividing an individual’s body weight by their height.
-While it is of course not the only factor in assessing overall health, BMI provides a more accurate measure of a person’s total body fat than just the number on a scale does.
-A higher BMI can be indicative of higher total body fat percentages, which is an important factor in assessing health risks such as cardiovascular disease, high blood pressure, and high cholesterol.
+While it is, of course, not the only factor in assessing overall health, BMI provides a more accurate estimate of a person’s total body fat than the number on a scale.
+A higher BMI can be indicative of higher amount of body fat as a percentage of total weight, which is an important factor in assessing health risks that can lead to dangerous pregnancies such as cardiovascular disease, high blood pressure, and high cholesterol.
 Other health concerns that can be associated with a higher BMI include:

 In the same way that it is important to eat a balanced diet, exercise regularly, and have check-ins with your healthcare professional, it is important to know your BMI and understand the impact it can have on both long and short term health.
-While not a perfect indicator of potential health risks, BMI is a crucial piece in looking at the big picture of your comprehensive health.
+While not a perfect indicator of potential health risks, BMI is a crucial part of the total picture of your comprehensive health.

-It is especially important to know if you are entering the surrogacy screening process- a BMI between 18-32 is a basic qualification and requirement to begin your initial application to partner as a surrogate with ConceiveAbilities.
-Although BMI is not the only way to determine a health or pregnancy risk, there are multiple health risks to both the surrogate and the baby that have been linked to a BMI outside this range.
-Hypertension and subsequent circulation loss to the baby, gestational diabetes, plus sleep apnea and its associated links to heart failure and intrauterine growth restriction are just a few examples of why ConceiveAbilities requires all surrogates to have a BMI within this range.
+It is especially important to know if you are entering the surrogacy screening process.
+A BMI below 35, and ideally below 30, is a starting qualification and requirement to be a surrogate with ConceiveAbilities.
+Although BMI is not the only way to determine a health or pregnancy risk, there are multiple health risks to both the surrogate and the baby that have been linked to a BMI above these values.
+Hypertension and subsequent circulation loss to the baby, gestational diabetes, plus sleep apnea and its associated links to heart failure and intrauterine growth restriction are just a few examples of why ConceiveAbilities requires all surrogates to have a BMI below these values at the time that their surrogacy journey begins.
 It is simply not worth risking the health of the women we work with as surrogates, or risking a healthy pregnancy, to sidestep this requirement.

-A normal BMI falls between 18.5 and 25.
-A BMI between 25-30 is considered overweight, and a BMI over 30 is considered obese.
+According to the World Health Organization, a normal BMI falls between 18.5 and 25.
+A BMI between 25 to 30 is considered overweight, and a BMI over 30 is considered obese.
 A BMI lower than 18.5 is considered underweight.
-The table below is a great visual representation of how this breaks down for height and weight, with “normal BMI” represented by the lightest orange cells in the table.

 Before you make any drastic lifestyle changes, it’s important to remember that BMI is calculated using only height and weight measurements.
 It does not take factors such as muscle mass into account; certain people such as athletes may have a high BMI even without having a high body fat percentage since muscle weighs more than fat.
+If you believe you fall into this category of people and may be at risk of being denied for surrogacy, please start the process by completing this form and we will look forward to talking with you more about your individual circumstances.
 BMI may also not be representative of obesity-related health risks with children, whose growth goes hand-in-hand with varying amounts of body fat at different stages of physical development.
 Most of the general population doesn’t fall into these categories, though, and knowing your BMI can be a powerful and informative tool to assess your risk for obesity-related health concerns.

-The only pieces of information you need to calculate your BMI are your height and weight (and maybe a calculator).
+The only pieces of information you need to calculate your BMI are your height (in inches) and weight (in pounds) - and maybe a calculator.
 The formula is simple:

 BMI= (703 x weight in pounds)/(height in inches x height in inches)